All Episodes

 I think FDR opened every piece of international mail he could when he was president.

-And frankly, up until the misguided FISA law of nineteen seventy-eight, if the attorney general thought for national security reasons that he needed to authorize a wiretap even between two states in the Union, he did it.
+And frankly, up until the misguided FISA law of 1978, if the Attorney General thought for national security reasons that he needed to authorize a wiretap even between two states in the union, he did it.

 He did it.